HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 ## Test names

 Every test has a unique identifier: test name.
 A test name consists of several words in lower case separated by slash (`/`).
-An example of test name is `prm/special/dispatchpacket/dim/basic/kernel_1_200x1x1_64x1x1_ND`.
+An example of test name is `prm/core/special/dispatchpacket/dim/basic/kernel_1_200x1x1_64x1x1_ND`.
 The following scheme for the words is used (starting from the beginning of test name):

 - `prm`: Test suite
+- `core`: Core PRM specification
 - `special`: Chapter in PRM specification
 - `dispatchpacket`: Section in PRM specification
 - `dim`: Instruction or group of instructions in PRM specification